blilrat/class_work/InventoryProject/README.md

 Inventory Project
 ===================================

 This is a simple inventory app.
+The main purpose is to show a SQL Lite DB in Android.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites